anthonyjp/antiTry-HealthNet/README.md

 Steps 3 and 4 can be skipped by adding the `--no-migrate` flag.

 This will create a new `dist` directory containing the packaged app.
 Then it can be extracted anywhere.

----
-### Installation
----

-Once extracted, simply run:

-    pip install -r requirements.txt --user
-    python manage.py migrate
-    python manage.py runserver

-Then simply go to `127.0.0.1:8000` and your app will be running!
-The rest is simply server configuration. _(* - `--user` can be dropped if you have admin access to the machine.)_